 Laboratory Scheduling Precautions

 Laboratory staff shall maintain physical distancing in the workplace whenever possible.
 This may involve scheduling work in shifts, maintaining cohorts of staff, or spacing work appropriately on the bench and in the bays.
 Laboratory managers and PIs should consider coordinating the use of shared laboratory spaces to ensure there is no inadvertent double-booking of space.
 A well-defined schedule or online calendar will help control access to and use of equipment.
-Consider moving shared equipment into a space where physical distancing is possible.
+Consider moving shared equipment into a space where high-risk close contact is minimized.

 Laboratory workers should plan their experiments thoroughly, taking extra care to identify when they will do the work, what equipment they will need, and where they will work.
-A thoroughly planned experiment will allow staff to reduce time in the laboratory and reduce the likelihood of encountering other staff members.
+A thoroughly planned experiment will allow staff to reduce time in the laboratory and reduce the likelihood of high-risk encounters.
 Use appropriate disinfection procedures and PPE to reduce possible exposure to SARS-CoV-2.

 Laboratory Cleaning and Disinfection Precautions